Last Updated on83

 VENICE & THE VENICE LAGOON

 I absolutely love Venice.
-Specifically, I’m referring to the Venice Lagoon.
+Specifically, I’m referring to the whole of the Venice Lagoon.
 It is so unique.
 There is no other place like it anywhere in the world.
 A fascinating and majestic city with a colourful and rich history, it has an undeniable charm that sweeps everyone off their feet.
 Yes, it’s romantic, captivating and enchanting, but it’s more than just those things.
 When walking around the centre of Venice, it’s like stepping back in time to the medieval ages.
 It is an experience like no other.
 Truly magical.

 Venice is the capital of the Veneto Region and is located in the Northeast of Italy.
 The Venice Lagoon is what we refer to when we think of Venice, the unique formation of many islands close together.
 It is an archipelago in shallow, marshy water, spanning over an area of 550 square kilometres.